Search | Directories | Reference Tools

 T EDSP 587 Special Education Field Experience and Reflective Seminar I (1-5, max.
 5)

 Observation and evaluation of research-based practices in assigned public school classrooms under University supervision with accompanying guided inquiry into the nature and social context of teaching and learning.
-Reflective seminar component draws heavily upon observations and experiences from site placements.
+Reflective seminar component draws heavily upon observations and experiences from interns' site placements.

 T EDSP 588 Special Education Field Experience and Reflective Seminar II (1-5, max.
 5)

 Observation and participation practicum in assigned public school classrooms under University supervision with accompanying guided inquiry into the nature and social context of teaching and learning.
-Reflective seminar integrates evidence-based practices with experiences from site placements.
+Reflective seminar integrates evidence-based practices with experiences from interns' site placements.
 Prerequisite: T EDSP 587.

 T EDSP 589 Special Education Field Experience and Reflective Seminar III (1-12, max.
 12)

-T EDSP 590 Special Education Reflective Seminar (1-3,max.
+T EDSP 590 Special Education Reflective Seminar (1-3, max.
 3)

 Provides guided inquiry into the nature and social context of teaching and learning in the special education classroom, as contrasted with the more pragmatic content of other components of the Teacher Certification Program.